Accused fentanyl kingpin dubbed "Brother Wang" extradited from Cuba to U.S., Mexico says

 Neither Mexico nor Havana has specified whether Zhang was transferred to the United States via Mexican soil, or if he was transported directly from Cuba.

-A wanted poster released by Mexican prosecutors in July said that in addition to "Brother Wang," Zhi has multiple other aliases, including "BW," "Pancho," "HeHe" and "Mr. T."
+A wanted poster released by Mexican prosecutors in July said that in addition to "Brother Wang," Zhang has multiple other aliases, including "BW," "Pancho," "HeHe" and "Mr. T."

 The alleged trafficker was responsible for "establishing connections with other cartels for the transfer of fentanyl from China to Central America, South America, Europe, and the United States," he added.